 Sometimes you just want to sit down with a bowl of popcorn and watch a good, inspiring movie!
-I really appreciate it when friends who’s taste I trust share some of their favorites.
-So, I thought today, I’d share some of my favorite inspired-me-to-be-a-better-wife movies with you.
+So, with Valentines Day just around the corner, I thought I’d share some of my favorite inspired-me-to-be-a-better-wife movies with you.

 What is a Good Wife, Anyway?

-There are many definitions of what a “good wife” is out there so, let me tell you what mine is.
+There are many definitions of what a “good wife” is out there so let me tell you what mine is.
 For me, a good wife is a person who inspires her husband to be the best version of himself.
 She relishes in his manliness but also has an inner strength he can rely on when he isn’t feeling so strong.
-A good wife strives to see the best in her man.
+A good wife strives to see the best.
 She tries to be his biggest cheerleader and greatest friend.
 A good wife has her own interests and passions but makes a habit of taking the time to realize his, too.

 This may mean that she has to sacrifice some of her wishes and desires for a time. but she has the wisdom to know that those sacrifices will bring great rewards.
 She is not perfect, but she is trying and he knows she is trying.